nyph-infosec/daggerboard/CODE_OF_CONDUCT.md

 religion, or sexual identity and orientation.

-As a Linux Foundation project, the Daggerboard community adheres to the Linux Foundation Code of Conduct (needs link).
+As a Linux Foundation project, the Daggerboard community adheres to the Linux Foundation Code of Conduct [link here](https://docs.linuxfoundation.org/lfx/mentorship/mentor-guide/code-of-conduct).